Skip to main content

 Oxidation-reduction potential (ORP)

 The measurement of ORP indicates the activity of the etchant.
 It is the measure of the relative conductivity of the etchant and is expressed in millivolts.
-The ORP indicates the relationship between cupric ions to cuprous ions or ferric ions to ferrous ions.
-As the copper is etched, the etchant changes from a cupric/ferric to a cuprous/ferrous state.
-The higher the value of ORP, the more efficient will be the etchant while low values of ORP indicate a slow and inefficient etchant.
+The ORP indicates the relationship between cupric ions and cuprous ions or ferric ions and ferrous ions.

 Manufacturers will maintain ORP at a high constant value to achieve a constant etch rate of the metal.
 ORP value is influenced by free acid content and etchant temperature.
 The addition of free acid and oxidizer to the etchant produces free chlorine.
-This makes cuprous ions back to cupric form.
+This makes cuprous ions return to cupric form.

 Adding chemical additives (Free acid)

 Chemical additives are used in commercial etchants to increase the etch rate.
 HCI is the commonly used additive for CuCl2 and FeCl3 etchants.
 HCI is the source of chlorine, forming metal chlorides instead of hydroxides, which enhances the etchant’s ability to hold dissolved metals.
-Additives are very important for the continuous etching process.
-They are added before the first use of the etchant or at regeneration.
-The pH value of the solution is evaluated to check the acidity of the solution.

 The addition of additives increases the complexity of etchants but provides a higher etching rate.
 It also increases the dissolving capacity of the etchant.
-The addition of additives increases the etch rate but the concentration of additives depends on the machine used.
-The high HCl addition causes the acid to react with etching machine parts.
+The addition of additives increases the etch rate, but the concentration of additives depends on the machine used.
+The high HCl addition causes the acid to react with the etching machine parts.

 pH value

 The pH value is a very important parameter in the etching process, especially for alkaline ammonia etching.
-It is between a range of 7.9 to 8.1 for reliable alkaline etching.
-Low pH below 8 can be caused by low ammonia, excessive ventilation, heating, etc. In such cases, pH can be raised by adding anhydrous ammonia.
-A higher pH value above 8.8 also causes a low etch rate.
-This can be caused by under-ventilation, higher copper content, or due to water in the etchant.
+It is between a range of 7.9 and 8.1 for reliable alkaline etching.
+Low pH below 8 can be caused by low ammonia, excessive ventilation, heating, etc.

-In the case of acid etching methods, pH value is used in solution control.
+In the case of acid etching methods, the pH value is used in solution control.
 An increase in pH leads to incorrect readings of the copper colorimeter caused by solution turbidity.

-As the copper is dissolved in etchants, the etchant’s density increases.
+As the copper is dissolved in the etchants, the etchant’s density increases.
 To evaluate the volume of copper in a solution, the density of the etchant in the etcher is measured.
 When an upper limit of density is recorded in the density sensor, a switch activates a pump.
 The pump automatically feeds etchants into the etcher.
 At the same time, the system eliminates waste etchant.

 The regeneration processes for waste etchants have been developed to solve the waste problems of the etching industry.
 The use of the regeneration process would also bring other benefits.
-Like saving equipment and operation costs and significantly reducing liabilities associated with the disposal of hazardous waste etchant.
+Like saving equipment and operation costs, and significantly reducing liabilities associated with the disposal of hazardous waste etchant.

 See the future of PCB etching by Laurent Nicolet for expert insights into PCB etching.